s-sacerdoti/atlas-altiroc-daq/README.md

 <!--- ########################################################################################### -->

-# How to run the software Development GUI
+# How to run the Software Development GUI

 ```
 # Go to software directory